stain/ro-crate-paper/manuscript.md

     𝕃ro-crate = { Property(p), Class(c), Literal(x), ℝ, 𝕊 }
     𝔻 =  𝕀𝕣𝕚
-    𝕀𝕣𝕚 ≡  { IRIs as defined in <https://tools.ietf.org/html/rfc3987> }
+    𝕀𝕣𝕚 ≡  { IRIs as defined in RFC3987 }
     ℝ ≡  { real or integer numbers }
     𝕊 ≡  { literal strings }

-The domain of discourse is the set of 𝕀𝕣𝕚 identifiers (notation `<http://example.com/>`), with additional descriptions using numbers ℝ (notation `13.37`) and literal strings 𝕊 (notation `“Hello”`).
+The domain of discourse is the set of `𝕀𝕣𝕚` identifiers [@doi:10.17487/rfc3987] (notation `<http://example.com/>`), with additional descriptions using numbers ℝ (notation `13.37`) and literal strings `𝕊` (notation `“Hello”`).

-From this formalized language `𝕃ro-crate` a RO-Crate can be interpreted in any representation that can gather these descriptions, their properties, classes, and literal attributes.
+From this formalized language `𝕃ro-crate` an RO-Crate can be interpreted in any representation that can gather these descriptions, their properties, classes, and literal attributes.

 ### Minimal RO-Crate